Tibor Reich

-Tibor Reich ATI, FSIA, FRSA (1 October 1916 – 3 February 1996) was a British textile designer.
-His company, Tibor Ltd., produced designs featured in projects including the Festival of Britain, Concorde, Royal Yacht Britannia, Coventry Cathedral, Clarence House and the QE2.
-Reich was awarded a Design Council Award in 1957 and a Textile Institute Medal in 1973.
+Tibor Reich ATI FSIA, FRSA (1 October 1916 – 3 February 1996) was a British textile designer.
+His company, Tibor Ltd., produced designs featured in projects including the Festival of Britain, Concorde, HMY Britannia, Coventry Cathedral, Clarence House and the Queen Elizabeth 2.
+Reich was awarded a Design Council Award in 1957 and a medal from The Textile Institute in 1973.

-Early life and university
+Early life and education

 Reich was born in Budapest in 1916 to a family of wealthy Jewish textile industrialists.
 Encouraged by his father, he drew from a young age.
 In 1933, he left Budapest to study textile design and architecture in Vienna, where he was influenced by the legacy of the Wiener Werkstätte and the Bauhaus.
 With the rise of Nazism in 1937 Reich emigrated to Britain to study textiles at Leeds University.

-Reich achieved a first-class result in the City and Guilds Institute examination in Woolen and Worsted Weaving.
-He was awarded a diploma from the institute in Textile Industries in September 1941, following the submission of a thesis titled ‘The Economical Production of Novelty Fabrics’.
-After graduating from Leeds, Reich went to work for Tootals of Bolton, but left after a year.
+Reich achieved the first-class result in the City and Guilds Institute examination in Woolen and Worsted Weaving.
+He was awarded a diploma from the institute in Textile Industries in September 1941, following the submission of a thesis titled "The Economical Production of Novelty Fabrics".
+After graduating from Leeds, Reich went to work for Tootal of Bolton, but left after a year.